Skip to content

 Collective Care Practices

 Before joining the program, our team can help participants explore how we can make connecting in an online group comfortable, safe, and welcoming by using Group Guidelines and Safety Standards.
-Peer Support Groups require all participants to adhere to Group Guidelines prior to joining their first session to ensure privacy and confidentiality as all discussions are confidential.
-We strive to meet accommodation and accessibility requests— examples include audio descriptions, closed captioning, breakout rooms, and sensory items.
+Peer Support Groups require all participants to adhere to our Group Guidelines prior to joining their first session to ensure privacy and confidentiality.
+We strive to meet accommodation and accessibility requests—examples include audio descriptions, closed captioning, breakout rooms, and sensory items.

 This program is only offered to those who identity as part of our priority communities.
 To ensure a safe and supportive space, organizations or representatives from an institution for organizational purposes will not be admitted to groups.